 It is one thing to build a few trackside base stations and test them; it is so much more when that build is based on initial modeling.
 How do the trackside antennas behave in the right-of-way?
 How do the rooftop antennas on board interact with the rooftop environment?
 Where is the best place to position in-board antennas to reach the end users?
 Will the throughput targets be met?

-Isotrope’s experience with permitting, approvals, clearances, trackside safety, and construction guides the design process..
-Many variables are taken into account when selecting trackside locations for the infrastructure: accessibility, constructability, safety, operational constraints, fiber.
+Isotrope’s experience with permitting, approvals, clearances, trackside safety, and construction guides the design process.
+Many variables are considered when selecting trackside locations for the infrastructure: accessibility, constructability, safety, operational constraints, fiber.

 Broadband Communications For Rail Services